Drew Adams, Ph.D.

 BS, Bioengineering University of Illinois U-C

 Zita is a third year PhD student in the CWRU MSTP.
 Her current research utilizes genetic, chemical, and biological tools to investigate the mechanism of action of small molecules which alter cell fate decision making in stem cells.
 Her undergraduate research was mostly computational; she uses these skills to streamline and automate certain aspects of her experiments.
-Outside of work, she enjoys training for local distance races, cooking new recipes, and exploring the outdoors.
-However, her newest hobby is growing succulents and cacti which adorn the lab.
-Additionally, she is involved with organizations such as MSTP council, Graduate Student Senate, and MSTP Women’s Group.
+Outside of work, she enjoys training for local distance races, growing plants, and exploring the outdoors.

 BA, Biochemistry and Molecular Biology UC Berkeley